 How fires are managed

-Long before the fire, a team of prescribed burn professionals develop a burn plan for each year's burn areas.
+Long before the fire, a team of prescribed burn professionals develops a burn plan for each year's burn areas.
 The burn plan describes the specific site conditions, weather requirements, equipment and strategies required to safely conduct the fire operations.
 The development of this plan is coordinated with the local air district, state air resources board, and state and federal EPA and is reviewed by local and state fire organizations.

 How the land will be used after clean up